Best Practices for Adaptability

 Domain Model

-The sections below describe best practices for your solution’s domain model.
+The following sections describe best practices for your solution's domain model.

 Solution Module Defining the Data Model Core

 Mendix recommends having the majority of your data model defined within solution modules in order to ensure stability.
-This also helps to maintain a clear separation between which entities, attributes, and associations come from the publisher and what is added during implementation.
-Finally, this also enables doing internal refactoring without having to take all customer instances into account.
+This also helps maintain a clear separation between which entities, attributes, and associations come from the publisher, and what is added during implementation.
+It also enables internal refactoring without having to take all customer instances into account.

 Extension Through Extension Entities (Composition Pattern or Specializations)